arsanig/coa-astro/src/posts/words-of-wisdom/he-forgives-us-in-the-same-way-we-forgive-others.md

 ---

 <p>In the name of the Father, the Son, the Holy Spirit one God Amen.</p>
 <p>We are excited to be with Fr.
-Peter Farrington from St.Mary &amp; St. Cyril&#8217;s Orthodox Church, Liverpool, UK through the newly established Words of Wisdom branch.</p>
+Peter Farrington from St.Mary &amp; St. Cyril's Orthodox Church, Liverpool, UK through the newly established Words of Wisdom branch.</p>
 <p>This video was of course used with his blessing.</p>
 <p>&nbsp;</p>